 Tonight, Middletown will have an opportunity to chime in on one of the most controversial local debates.

-The motion to draft the ordinance was approved in February after Councilor Chris Semonelli said residents on Mitchell’s Lane complained of flicker, shadow and noise distractions.
+was approved in February after Councilor Chris Semonelli said residents on Mitchell’s Lane complained of flicker, shadow and noise distractions.
 A neighbor has had a privately owned wind turbine in place for several years.

 “There is a light humming noise that emanates from the turbines at all times and when the blades are spinning, it is more like a small engine plane flying overhead,” wrote Spooner in a letter to the editor last March.
 “The flicker effect is extremely annoying, especially if the sun is hitting it the right way; it’s sort of a vertigo effect.
 I work from home and I had to move my office into the basement in an isolated room to try to avoid the humming noise all day.”